Frequently Asked Questions

 The short answer is: Unless you have purchased Expedited or Rush Delivery, we do not provide or guarantee any time frames other than to say the amount of time it will take to complete the project will be relative and reasonable.

 Even Expedited or Rush Delivery, however, might experience delays if changes are requested mid-project or things arise that are outside of our control.
 In the event that we are not able to meet the Expedited or Rush Delivery (3-business-day and 1-business-day, respectively) project completion guarantee, and we are squarely at fault, this fee will be refunded to you.
 We reserve the right to define when this has occurred and by placing an order you agree to these terms.

-Such tools are what is referred to as general “Best Practices” tools.
+Tools like PageSpeed Insights (Pingdom, GTmetrix, Think With Google, etc) are what are referred to as general “Best Practices” tools.
 As tools they have their place and we do indeed implement all best practices that are possible to implement; but, these tools are not real world performance testing platforms nor can they ‘know’ which of their recommendations are ultimately actionable or for the best.
-All Best Practices tools are in some way synthetic, purposefully oversimplify the nature of performance optimization for ease of use by the layman; and, are not intended to provide accurate, actual, real-world performance diagnostic metrics.
+Further, all Best Practices tools are in some way synthetic, purposefully oversimplify the nature of performance optimization for ease of use by the layman, can produce false-positives; and, are not intended to provide accurate, actual, real-world performance diagnostic metrics.

 - Since grades/scores on Best Practices tools are not what WpFASTER does or sells, post-project complaints about grades/scores on Best Practices tools going down, remaining the same, or not going as high as one had hoped they might will in all likelihood not be responded to.